Miyajima – 宮島

 There is a wonderful five-storied pagoda near this building.

-When I visited this place in spring it was amazing, just right as in a postcard because of pink and white cherry trees (I actually took all the pictures of this post, in different visit occasions).
+When we visited this place in spring it was amazing, just right as in a postcard because of pink and white cherry trees (we actually took all the pictures of this post, in different visit occasions).

 Itsukushima Shrine’s spaces are connected to each other by some bridges.
 You can walk them relaxing in the shrine’s atmosphere.

-The hiking paths start from here: by climbing a little bit I could see the whole complex from above.
+The hiking paths start from here: by climbing a little bit we could see the whole complex from above.

-Then, by walking around until the evening, I saw the sun setting behind the torii.
+Then, by walking around until the evening, we saw the sun setting behind the torii.

 The orange, red clouds were reflecting in the sea with it.